keinsieg/punktkonfig/README.md

 # 🌸 punktkonfig

 > My personal dotfiles – minimal, fast, and portable.
 > Built for real Linux systems.
-Inspired by antiX – no bloat, no nonsense. 🐧
+Inspired by antiX – no bloat. 🐧

 ---